bennomeier/epcalc/README.md

 This is a fork of @gabgoh's epcalc epidemic calculator that shows country-specific up to date real world Deaths and Confirmed Cases as listed by the Johns Hopkins University Github Repository https://github.com/CSSEGISandData .

+* Update 2020/03/30: Plot daily increase in the number of confirmed cases, update documentation.

 * Update 2020/03/29: The documentation and the color scheme have been updated.